 Assistance dogs are welcome.
 Please let us know when booking what facilities you require.

 Alternative Formats or Programmes, Brochures and Leaflets

 We can provide our brochure, production programmes and information leaflets in a range of accessible formats.
 Please do let us know your requirements and we can arrange to send them to you, or have them ready for you to collect from Box Office.
 Some patrons have preferred A3 enlargements of existing print whilst others require plain text large print - please just let us know.

 A free ticket is available to a companion accompanying a disabled person to an event, where it is an access requirement.
 You will need to register with our Companions Tickets Scheme when booking your tickets.
 Once you have registered you will be entitled to one free companion ticket for each visit.
 Organisations and groups can also register for this scheme – you will just need to let us know the organisations name, the name of the person authorised to make bookings for your group, and let us know what the access requirements of members of the group are, including the ratio of companion tickets required for a group visit.

 Car Parking and Drop Off/Collection Points

 ARC does not have its own venue car park but there is roadside parking close by in neighbouring streets.
 The pavements around ARC do have dropped curb facilities at intervals.
-Further information is available on the How to find us page.
+Further information is available on the Visit Arc page.